giulioaur/srt/README.md

 ## Running the example
 There is a cmake file for compiling the project.
 Running the executable an image called "result.ppm" will be generated in the files directory.

+## Current state

+This is the result of the actual state of my raytracer.
+Resolution: 580 x 720
+Sample per pixels: 1000
+Max number of ray bouncing: 50
+Time: 661 sec